Documentation Index

 Available in VPC

 Monitoring supports five types of dashboards, enabling you to check various monitoring information for the performance and history of MongoDB.
 Monitoring is a service included in NAVER Cloud Platform's Cloud DB for MongoDB, so it can be used without additional charges.
-The types of dashboards provided by Monitoring are as follows:
+Monitoring provides the following dashboards:

-• Query Timeline: query execution history of the MongoDB Server in operation
+• Query Timeline: Query execution history for running MongoDB servers.

-• Audit: records of occurrence time and content of Audit logs that occur from the MongoDB Server in operation
+• Audit: Records the time and content of Audit logs generated by the MongoDB Server in operation.

-You can check the performance information of the MongoDB Server within the last one year based on average values, and logs and queries from the last 4 weeks through these five types of dashboards.
-Each dashboard is configured with various graphic charts.
-You can utilize these charts in your business by printing specific graphic charts or downloading them to your local PC as files using various extensions.
+You can check the performance information of the MongoDB Server within the last 1 year based on average values, and logs and queries from the last 4 weeks through these five types of dashboards.
+Each dashboard consists of multiple graph charts.
+You can print specific charts or download them to your local PC in various extensions for effective use.

 Note